Frequently Asked Questions (FAQs)

 - Q: How will PLA support participating libraries, mentors, and interns over the course of the project?

-- A: PLA will host an online meeting around the midway point in the internship period to provide an opportunity for participants to ask questions and interns to share information on their progress.
+- A: PLA will host monthly online learning and networking opportunities for both mentors and interns.
 PLA will also make a variety of resources available to participants, including:

 - A template from which libraries can create their internship application form;